What this is

 Who should go

 This event is ideal for fans of dub, reggae, electronic music, and experimental sound art who appreciate deep bass, live mixing, and a knowledgeable, passionate crowd.
 The atmosphere will likely be intimate and focused, drawing serious music heads rather than a casual pop audience.
-International visitors with an interest in UK underground music history will find this a genuinely rare opportunity to see a living legend perform.
+International visitors with an interest in UK underground music history will find this a genuinely rare opportunity to see a living legend at work.
 Arrive early to secure a good spot near the sound system, where the bass frequencies hit hardest.

 This event was sourced and translated from Japanese by What's On Japan.
 Details may change — verify with the official source before attending.